sr99622/libonvif/README.md

 specification for communicating with IP enabled compatible cameras.
 It will compile on Linux and Windows.

-libonvif may be install with pre-built binaries using anaconda, or may be compiled from source.
+libonvif may be installed with pre-built binaries using anaconda, or may be compiled from source.

 An example program is included with libonvif that will discover compatible